-Once the system turns on plug in the Logitech receiver and checks if it is detecting devices.
+Once the system turns on plug in the Logitech receiver and check if it is detecting devices.

-- Follow this path:C:\Windows\INF and locate these two driver files usb.inf and usb.PNF
+- Navigate to C:\Windows\inf\ and locate two files: usb.inf and usb.PNF.

 - Press the Windows+ R key and type devmgmt.msc to open Device Manager.